 In addition, every office building that is built takes up large parcels of land that could be used for parks and other open spaces that actually help reduce greenhouse gas emissions.

-More telecommuting cuts down the need for office space, which in turn creates more resources for residential building and more urban space for parks.
+More telecommuting cuts down the need for office space, which in turn creates more resources for residential buildings and more urban space for parks.

 4. Significantly reduces a wide range of material consumption and waste